antecave-web/Star-Trek-Ascendancy-Galactic-Crisis-Mode/README.md

 * Begin using the **Dominion War Alliance Mode** rules.
 * Use the **Conquest**, **Resistance**, and **Alliance** rules from that mode.
 * Ascendancy victory is not available until the Dominion War victory conditions allow it.

 ---

+## Recommended Optional rules

+Use the following rules changes from the GF9 *Ascendancy: The Final Frontier Rulebook* (https://drive.google.com/file/d/1K9qVknW8sNpRYoJeKO51ZRxjKZstqn5c/view):
+* Simultaneous Build phase, followed by a Command phase where players take clockwise turns executing one command at a time untill no comand tokens remain unspent.
+Additionaly, players can spend one command to generate 1 resource of any type.
+* Movement rework: Impulse movement costs 1 command and is enough to move one system over.
+Warp speed costs 2 command and move up to two systems + any bonuses from research.
+(I.e no waiting in warp, collecting warp tokens, or popping out somehere later.)
+* Starting with 8 resource nodes insted of the Dominion War standard of 12.

+---